-This narrative overview and analysis of the financial activities of the TIDD for the fiscal year ending June 30, 2020 is designed to give its readers a general overview of the TIDD's finances.
-Questions regarding any information contained in this report or requests for additional information should be addressed to the Co-Treasurer of the Village of Taos Ski Valley Tax Increment Development District, Nancy Grabowski, Village of Taos Ski Valley, P.O.
+This narrative overview and analysis of the financial activities of the TIDD for the fiscal year ending June 30, 2022 is designed to give its readers a general overview of the TIDD's finances.
+Questions regarding any information contained in this report or requests for additional information should be addressed to the Village of Taos Ski Valley Tax Increment Development District, Village of Taos Ski Valley, P.O.
 Box 100, 7 Firehouse Rd., Taos Ski Valley, NM, 87525.